Updated by Sadie

 Instead, we recommend guitar lesson sites like these to help keep our magazine going.
 If you click through and download a course, sign up for a free trial, or sign on for a monthly membership, it helps support Guitar Chalk at no extra cost to you.

-Either way, these courses are genuine recommendations based on research by actual guitar players (see Why Trust Guitar Chalk).
+Either way, these courses are genuine recommendations based on research by actual guitar players.

 Guitar Tricks Jazz Courses

 The jazz style section in Guitar Tricks covers a varied list of jazz-related concepts, though focuses most on chords and extended range harmony.
 While some of the courses cover more basic chord and rhythm concepts, most of them assume at least a beginner-level understanding of guitar and quickly get you into the deeper chording complexities of the jazz style.